-- The student must be in good academic standing. - The student must have earned at least 30 credit hours towards AUK residency at the time of application. - The institution and program must be on the approved list of the Kuwait Ministry of Higher Education (foreign institutions). - The course is required for the student's degree program and will not be offered at AUK prior to the student's graduation. - Scholarship students cannot change their enrollment status without prior approval from their scholarship provider. - Students may not study at another institution during the last year prior to graduation as they must meet the last 30 credit hour residency requirement for graduation.
-All students must meet the AUK residency requirement of 60 hours and all other eligibility requirements. - Study Away at institutions in Kuwait is permitted if the course is required for the student's degree program and will not be offered at AUK prior to the student's graduation.

-In addition to meeting the above, students must complete the appropriate form for each type of experience:
+- The student must be in good academic standing. - The student must have earned at least 30 credit hours towards AUK residency at the time of application. - The institution and program must be on the approved list of the Kuwait Ministry of Higher Education (foreign institutions). - The course is required for the student's degree program and will not be offered at AUK prior to the student's graduation. - Scholarship students cannot change their enrollment status without prior approval from their scholarship provider. - Students who wish to study away during their final year at AUK can apply to do so pending the approval of their respective college dean. - Study away at institutions in Kuwait is permitted if the course is required for the student's degree program and will not be offered at AUK prior to the student's graduation. - In addition to meeting the above, students must complete the appropriate form for each type of experience: - Study at Another Institution-Study Abroad form (for full semester or year)